auth0/go-auth0/README.md

 ### Request Options

-Request options can be passed to every request to enhance the behavior.
+Fine-grained configuration can be provided on a request basis to enhance the request with specific query params, headers or to pass it a custom context.

 ```go
 // Example